IR finite correlation functions in de Sitter space, a smooth massless limit, and an autonomous equation: Yang -- Feldman-type equation for a massive scalar field in de Sitter space and two-point and four-point correlation functions

-In this Section, we present reasoning that leads to an iterative series for the Yang-Feldman-type equation for a massive scalar field, through which further calculations are performed.
+In this section, we present reasoning that leads to an iterative series for the Yang{--}Feldman-type equation for a massive scalar field, through which further calculations are performed.

-Yang-Feldman formalism~\cite{Yang:1950vi} recursively defines the interacting field as the coupling constant's formal power series through the free field.
-In this approach, a solution to the Klein-Gordon equation for a massless scalar field is placed~by where $\phi_0\left(t, \x \right)$ is a solution for the homogeneous equation, $\Box \phi_0\left(t, \x \right) = 0$, and the retarded Green's function is any solution to with retarded boundary conditions, $G_{\text{R}}\left(t, \x \, ; t^{\prime}, \x^{\,\prime}\right) =0$ for $t \leq t^{\prime}$.
+The Yang{--}Feldman formalism~\cite{Yang:1950vi} recursively defines the interacting field as a formal power series in the coupling constant through the free field.
+In this approach, a solution to the Klein{--}Gordon equation for a massless scalar field is placed~by where $\phi_0\left(t, \x \right)$ is a solution of the homogeneous equation, $\Box \phi_0\left(t, \x \right) = 0$, and the retarded Green's function is any solution to with retarded boundary conditions, $G_{\text{R}}\left(t, \x \, ; t^{\prime}, \x^{\,\prime}\right) =0$ for $t \leq t^{\prime}$.
 One can express the solution to equation~\eqref{Retarded_Green_eq} as

 The representation of the scalar field in the commutator above upon canonically normalized creation and annihilation operators is the following: